Phoebeph/CLIUniApp/README.md

-It's student enrollment allication.
+It's a course enrollment application.
-You can download all files and run the the CLIUniApp.py file in the Controller folder to have fun.
+You can download all files and run the the CLIUniApp.py file in the Controller folder.